greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 where:

-- `task` is the huggingface sentence-transformer name passed as either a simple text string or, for more comples task setup, a JSONB object
+- `task` is the task name passed as either a simple text string or, for more complex task setup, a JSONB object containing a full pipeline and initializer arguments.
-- `text` is a text string containing the input to embed
+- `call` is a JSONB object containing call arguments passed alongside the `inputs` values.
-- `kwargs` is a set of optional arguments passes as JSON key-value pairs
+- `inputs` is a `TEXT[]` or `BYTEA[]` array containing inputs for inference.

-## <a id="Examples"></a>Examples
+## <a id="Example"></a>Example

-The following example XYXYXYXYXYX:
+The following example:

+1. Downloads a dataset from the internet and creates a table to contain the data.
+2. Generates an embedding for the text.
+3. Downloads and runs pre-trained models.

 ```
 # Download the dataset from the internet and create table for it